-When money is scarce, every choice counts: Bank, cash, or credit?
+In Gaza, when money is scarce, every choice counts: Bank, cash, or credit?

+Palestinians in the devastated enclave struggle to manage their daily lives amid shortage of cash caused by war.

 Gaza City – Amid the buzz of customers in the Remal neighbourhood in Gaza City, Samar Abu Harbied stops at a small, makeshift roadside stall to buy groceries to prepare an Iftar meal for her family, to break their fast during the Muslim holy month of Ramadan.